UCLALibrary/research-tips/_posts/2010-01-06-review-articles.markdown

 ### Heads Up:

-<p class="flow-text">Unlike typical research articles, review articles do not present any original primary research.
+<p>Unlike typical research articles, review articles do not present any original primary research.
 For that reason, some assignments may not allow you to directly cite a review article in your paper.
 However, you can still use the article to get a general understanding of the field and to find important primary research articles.</p>

 ### How do I Find a Review Articles?
 <p>Finding a review article is relatively simple, though it varies slightly depending on what database you are using.